 Iowa Law & Rules

+There are two principle legal publications that include Iowa statutory law, the Iowa Code, and the Iowa Acts.
 The Iowa Code contains all the general and permanent statutory laws of the State of Iowa.
-The updated, electronic version of the Iowa Code is published annually, in late autumn, on the General Assembly's internet site and on DVD.
-The print version is published every two years to coincide with the start of a new General Assembly.
+The updated, electronic version of the Iowa Code is published annually, in late autumn, on the General Assembly's website and is available as a download.
+The print version is published every two years prior to the start of a new General Assembly.
+The Iowa Acts is a compilation of all measures enacted by the General Assembly during a year, and sometimes referred to as Session Laws.
+The electronic and print versions are published every year in the autumn.

 Iowa Court Rules

-The Iowa Court Rules contain rules of procedure, pleadings, practice, evidence, and the forms of process, writs and notices, for all proceedings in the state courts as prescribed by the Iowa Supreme Court.
+The Iowa Court Rules contain rules of procedure, pleadings, practice, evidence, and the forms of process, writs, and notices for all proceedings in the state courts as prescribed by the Iowa Supreme Court.
+The updated, electronic version of the Iowa Court Rules is published throughout the year on the General Assembly's website.